Okkervil River

 Links:

-Okkervil River is an alt-country quartet formed in New Hampshire whose first album Don't Fall in Love with Everyone You See (Jagjaguwar, 2002), introduced an unusual balance of evocative keyboards (Jonathan Meiburg), strong rhythms (bassist Zachary Thomas, drummer Seth Warren), tasty arrangements (horns, strings) and plaintive vocals (Will Sheff).
+Okkervil River, an alt-country quartet formed in New Hampshire, debuted with Don't Fall in Love with Everyone You See (Jagjaguwar, 2002), which displays an unusual balance of evocative keyboards (Jonathan Meiburg), strong rhythms (bassist Zachary Thomas, drummer Seth Warren), tasty arrangements (horns, strings) and plaintive vocals (Will Sheff).
+The emotional core is represented by the desolate lament Red, by the intimate, whispered Listening to Otis Redding at Home During Christmas and by the funereal My Bad Days.
+At the other end of the spectrum they offer the orchestral and swinging Lady Liberty and the galloping country Dead Dog Song.
+In between sits the gentle bucolic lullaby Okkervil River Song.

 Okkervil River's keyboardist Jonathan Meiburg and Okkervil River's guitarist Will Sheff also formed Shearwater (this time fronted by Meiburg) that recorded collections of subdued and romantic meditations such as The Dissolving Room (Grey Flat, 2001), that was still influenced by the spartan dejected sound of alt-country as originally inspired by Nick Drake, and Everybody Makes Mistakes (2002), that added bassist Kim Burke and drummer Thor Harris, employed vibraphone, pump organ and strings to enhance the atmosphere in the vein of Belle And Sebastian.